 Cruise the Chobe River into Botswana & Namibia & Safari Overland in Private Reserves

-Day 1: Maun, Botswana / Hunda Island
+Day 1: Maun, Botswana / Okavango Delta—Jao Private Concession

-Our grand African adventure begins in Maun, where your Expedition Leader meets you at the airport.
-From here, we transfer by light aircraft flight to Tubu Tree Camp, located in the private Jao Concession the edge of Botswana’s famed Moremi Game Reserve.
-The camp sits on Hunda Island, the largest area of permanently dry land in this part of the Okavango Delta, surrounded by grasslands that attract many species of plains animals.
-Its location amid varied habitats, including a network of water channels and marshes, makes it am optimal base
+Our grand African adventure begins in Maun, where our Expedition Leader meets you at the airport.
+From Maun, we transfer by light aircraft to Tubu Tree Camp, located in the private Jao Concession on the edge of Botswana’s famed Moremi Game Reserve.
+The camp sits on Hunda Island, the largest area of permanently dry land in this part of the Okavango Delta, surrounded by grasslands that attract many species of plains game.
+Its location amid varied habitats, including water channels and marshes, makes it am optimal base

-to mopane and riverine forest on the edge of the permanent waterways, supports tremendous game populations and ensures spectacular wildlife viewing.
+to mopane and riverine forest on the edge of permanent waterways, supports tremendous game populations and ensures outstanding wildlife viewing.
 Our activities focus on drives in open 4x4 vehicles across the sprawling floodplains in search of elephant, lion, Burchell's zebra, red lechwe, southern giraffe, tsessebe, blue wildebeest and more.
-In forested areas, we are on the lookout for kudu, impala and
+In forested areas, look for kudu, impala and

-Days 4–6: Selinda Private Reserve
+Days 4–6: Linyanti Private Reserve

-our privately chartered luxury houseboat, is our home for the next three days, and we begin with lunch aboard.
-Soon we are meandering through the vast river system that sprawls along the nexus of four national borders, including Botswana, Namibia, Zambia and
+our privately chartered luxury houseboat, is our home for the next three days, and the hospitable crew welcomes us with lunch aboard.
+Soon, we are meandering through the vast river system along the nexus of four national borders, including Botswana, Namibia, Zambia and

 Days 8 & 9: Exploring the Chobe River System